tdcook/vue2-leaflet-gpx/README.md

 ## Contributions

 Contributions are welcome.
-If you would like to make a contribution, please note that the official home of this project is [my Fossil repo](https://trevorcook.dev/repos/vue2-leaflet-gpx/home).
-The GitHub repo is a read-only mirror.
+If you would like to make a contribution, please note that the official home of this project is [my Fossil repo](https://trevorcook.dev/repos/vue2-leaflet-gpx/home), or you may make a pull request to the [GitHub mirror](https://github.com/tdcook/vue2-leaflet-gpx).

 ## License